Information for applicants

 However, our testing is currently limited to what can be accomplished in a warehouse setting.
 We do not have access to 240v power lines, water, gas, reagents, samples, standards, software, or skilled technicians.

 What this means in practice is that the more complex an item is, the less likely it is that we’ll be able to test it fully.
-For many of the most sophisticated analytical instruments in our inventory, we have to rely on a visual inspection and the word of our donors that they work.
+For many of the most sophisticated analytical instruments in our inventory, we have to rely primarily on a visual inspection.

 Application and review process